maykinmedia/mozilla-django-oidc-db/docs/setup_configuration.rst

 Django Setup Configuration
 ==========================

-There is optional support for`django-setup-configuration`_ that allows you to automatically configure the OpenID Connect configuration the ``setup_configuration`` commmand.
+There is optional support for ``django-setup-configuration`` that allows you to automatically configure the OpenID Connect configuration using that package's ``setup_configuration`` command.

 You must install the ``setupconfig`` dependency group: